Nottingham & East Midlands Branch14th September 2017 by Michele Auborn

 Secretary: Alan Wain

-We have co-hosted the Annual Convention twice before; in 1998, which was The Society`s 60th Anniversary – and in 2006, which is described and photographed at:
+Last year was a momentous one for us as we co-hosted the Cartophilic Society Annual Convention, for the third time.
+The first time was in 1998, which was The Society`s 60th Anniversary – and the previous in 2006, which is described and photographed at:

 It’s the home of John Player, whose first advertising cards were issued in the 1890s.
 These were closely followed by a set of 20 “Castles and Abbeys” in 1895, which were issued as either bordered or unbordered cards.
 Yes card collecting complexities were there right from the start!
 The card we illustrate is Fountains Abbey, in the unbordered version, and we also show its back, mainly so you can see the design of Nottingham Castle that was used on early cards and packets.